Contact us USA/CA: 800-2682918

 - Centrally-located, by the royal lake, nice view of Shwedagon Pagoda.

 Note: Your comfort counts!
 It's totally possible to change hotels based on your interests and budget.
-From guesthouses to high-end luxury resorts, just let us know your preferences and we will help you choose.
+Just let us know your preferences and we will help you choose.